Music Composition 1

 Music Composition 1 is the first course in a series of two courses that teaches how music is put together and how to write your own music.
 The course is divided into two parts.
 Part one covers the study of rhythmic composition.
 Part two covers the study of melodic composition.
-(Harmony and form will be studied in Music Composition 2)
+(Harmony and form are studied in Music Composition 2)

 Course lectures consist mainly of video but also include some text.
 Each section of the course covers a particular concept (or related concepts).
 Concepts and compositional techniques are demonstrated throughout the course with real musical examples (pictures and audio samples).